 How to grow Ceanothus

-Ceanothus is best planted in a sheltered spot, in full sun on well-drained soil, essentially mimicking the originating conditions.
-In exposed gardens consider growing the more hardy 'Autumnal Blue', which as the name suggests, flowers in the late summer and early autumn, illustrated below, or one of the deciduous types.
+In exposed gardens, consider growing the hardiest of varieties, C 'Autumnal Blue', which, as the name suggests, flowers in the late summer and early autumn, illustrated below, or one of the deciduous types.

 Ceanothus are short lived shrubs

-Ceanothus grows fast and furious, and runs out of growing steam after about 10-15 years.
+Ceanothus grows fast and furiously, and runs out of growing steam after about 10-15 years.
 The better the growing conditions, the longer the shrub will live.
-In wetter conditions, the shrub is more short-lived, and overall between 5-15 years.
-The shrub may continue to grow but look scruffy, leggy and Ceanothus do not respond well to hard pruning.
+In wetter conditions, the shrub is shorter-lived, and overall between 5-15 years.
+The shrub may continue to grow, but look scruffy and leggy.
+Evergreen Ceanothus do not respond well to hard pruning.
 At this stage, it is best to start again with a new shrub.
-It is worth bearing in mind, when choosing a spot to plant Ceanothus, that it may not be there forever.
+It is worth bearing in mind when choosing a spot to plant Ceanothus that it may not be there forever.

 How to Prune Ceanothus

-Generally, it is not necessary to prune Ceanothus.
-If Ceanothus is outgrowing its allotted space, it can be pruned, but not hard.
+Routinely pruning Ceanothus is not necessary.
+You can prune Ceanothus if it outgrows its allotted space, but avoid hard pruning.
 The evergreen varieties (most) are pruning group 8, which recommends pruning after flowering.
-Most Ceanothus flower in late May and June and you are safe to prune from late June onwards.
-At all times, avoid cutting back into the old wood, or cutting back hard, as the shrub may not recover.
+Most Ceanothus flower in late May and June, and you are safe to prune from late June onwards.
+At all times, avoid cutting back into the old wood or cutting back hard, as the shrub may not recover.

 There are some less common deciduous varieties, illustrated below left, which are pruning group 6 to be pruned in early spring.